 Leech (1983) argues a canonical perspective on pragmatics by claiming that it subsumes pragma-linguistics and social linguistics.
 This indicates that a master of both pragma-linguistic competence and social-linguistic competence possesses a high level of pragmatic competence (Qian, 2015).
 This paradigm evinces at least two distinctive conventions for the conceptualization of pragmatics and pragmatic competence.
 In a broad sense, the inferential criteria for the periphery between the semantics and the pragmatics are decoded from this perspective.
 In contrast to the explicit sense of the utterance that is not concerned with the contextual conditions, the pragmatics must adhere to the intentional sense of the utterance and social information (Walters, 2007).
-In contrast, Leech (1983) perspective exploits the delimitation of pragmatics, distinguishing the sense of the utterance into the realization of the speech intentions (for pragma-linguistics) and the awareness of the social sense of the utterance in different contextual environments (for social linguistics; Marmaridou (2011) indicating that the explicatory and the implicature of the utterance are worthy of examining in studies of pragmatics (Carston, 2012).
+In contrast, Leech (1983) perspective exploits the delimitation of pragmatics) and the awareness of the social sense of the utterance in different contextual environments (for pragma-linguistics) and the awareness of the social sense of the utterance in different contextual environments (for social linguistics; Marmaridou (2011) indicating that the explicatory and the implicature of the utterance are worthy of examining in studies of pragmatics (Carston, 2012).